Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples

 where $p(s,x,t,y,\theta)$ is the transition density of the stochastic differential equation~\eqref{eq:sde}, i.e., the probability density function of $X_t$ evaluated at $y$, conditional on $X_s=x$, for parameters $\theta$.
 The likelihood function of parameters $\theta$ is obtained by integrating out the unobserved states

 and the posterior distribution of these states is, for given parameters $\theta$

 The problem we address in this paper is how to evaluate this likelihood $L(\theta)$ numerically, so that numerical optimization is feasible, and so that the normalization in \eqref{eq:pdf-X-given-Y} can be performed.
-This problem is in general non-trivial and has been the subject of considerable research for two reasons: First, the transition probabilities $p$ are in general not available in closed form.
+As described in the introduction, this problem is in general non-trivial and has been the subject of considerable research for two reasons: First, the transition probabilities $p$ are in general not available in closed form.
 Second, the integral is high-dimensional.
-In this paper, we focus on the method of the Laplace approximation \cite{Kristensen2016} to address both issues.
-To recap, consider an integral $I(\epsilon)$
+In this paper, we focus on the method of the Laplace approximation \citep{Kristensen2016} to address both issues.
+This approximation considers a general integral $I(\epsilon)$ over $\RR^d$